Have you heard the news? 3dcart is releasing Version 8 soon, an update that will be the first major upgrade of any top ecommerce platform in 2018.

 Now as I just said, these features vary more based on your pricing plan than with other leading e-commerce platforms, but you’ll still get a good bundle even with a Basic or Plus account.

 For one, the fundamentals mentioned earlier—unlimited bandwidth, unlimited sales, etc—are all big pluses.
 And as it should be, you get a domain and hosting included in your package.

-As for more minute features, even with Basic you’ll get a built in blog, phone orders, integration with eBay, Facebook, and Amazon, single page check out, and more.
+As for more minute features, even with Basic, you’ll get a built-in blog, phone orders, integration with eBay, Facebook, and Amazon, single page checks out, and more.